Skip to Content

 Employing Zigzag Stitch for Seam Reinforcement

-2. Guide fabric along the presser foot edge.
+2. Position fabric edge along the presser foot guide.

 Exploring Other Stitch-securing Methods